anthdm/raptor/README.md

 Build, Deploy, and Run your applications on the edge.

 # Installation
-Documentation on how to use Raptor yourself is coming soon.
+Still already and rough on the edges.
+But documentation on how to use Raptor yourself is coming soon.

 ## API Server Endpoints